Bevia/DigitalCommunicationsPython/python/orthogonality/ORTHOGONAL.md

 QAM constellation	Still based on I/Q orthogonality	Enables higher-order modulation OFDM	Subcarriers don’t interfere even when overlapped	Parallel transmission of data

 ⸻
 Generate a plot that visualizes this orthogonality in the constellation or in signal space

 ![img.png](img.png)

 Here’s a visualization of orthogonality in digital modulation:
 1. QPSK I and Q Components: The in-phase (I) and quadrature (Q) components are cosine and sine waves of the same frequency.
 Their inner product (area under the curve of their product) is approximately zero — confirming orthogonality.
 2. I × Q Product: The product of the I and Q signals oscillates around zero, and its integral over a symbol period is nearly zero.
 This means the receiver can separate the two without interference.
 3. OFDM Subcarriers: The two sine waves at frequencies f1 and f2 are orthogonal over a symbol period — a key idea behind OFDM, allowing many signals to coexist without interference.

-Let me know if you’d like to simulate rotation, noise, or other effects on this. ￼